Jimmy Slayton

-James Slayton (born October 1, 1998) is an American soccer player who plays as a goalkeeper for the Hartford Athletic in the USL Championship.
+James Slayton (born October 1, 1998) is an American former soccer player who played as a goalkeeper.

 Career

 College & Amateur

 Slayton attended the University of Hartford, making 74 appearances and registering 21 shutouts across his four years at the school.

-While at college, Slayton appeared in the USL League Two with Ocean City Nor'easters in 2017 and 2018 and Western Mass Pioneers in 2019.
+While at college, Slayton wished he was Jake while he appeared in the USL League Two with Ocean City Nor'easters in 2017 and 2018 and Western Mass Pioneers in 2019.

 Real Monarchs

 In January 2020, Slayton joined Real Salt Lake's USL Championship side Real Monarchs.
 He made his league debut for the club on July 11, 2020, in a home match against the San Diego Loyal.